 Intercultural Urbanism explores the territory where culture, public policy, urban design, and built environment intersect.
 It’s informed by an interdisciplinary and international perspective that integrates anthropology with archaeology, history, geography, sociology, ecology, evolutionary science, art, architecture, literature, communication, business, and other fields.
 The view is from Denver, Colorado, but the scope is global.

-Dean Saitta is the author and editor of Intercultural Urbanism.
-His posts sometimes appear at Sustainable Cities Collective.
+Dean Saitta is the author of Intercultural Urbanism.
+He also writes for Planetizen and his posts sometimes appear at Sustainable Cities Collective.
 Dean is Professor of Anthropology, Chair of the Department of Anthropology, and Director of the Urban Studies program at the University of Denver.
-His signature course for this program is Culture and The City.
 He lives on a City Beautiful parkway just off Colfax Avenue in Denver.
 His personal website is at http://portfolio.du.edu/dsaitta.
-His email address is firstname.lastname@example.org.
+His email address is email@example.com.

 Header Photographs (left to right): Piazza Maggiore, Bologna (D. Saitta); “La Alma de la Mariposa” Mural by Jeremy Ulibarri, Tapiz Apartments, Denver (D. Saitta); Cahokia, ca. AD 1200 (Wikipedia); Idea Store, Whitechapel, London (D. Saitta).